GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/faq/index.md

 For more information see
 [A more private way to measure ad conversions](https://web.dev/conversion-measurement/#who-needs-to-know-about-this-api:-adtech-platforms-advertisers-and-publishers).

-### Can affiliate service providers continue their business using the Event Attribution Reporting API?
+### Can affiliate service providers continue their business using the Attribution Reporting API?

 Yes.
-The Event Attribution Reporting API makes it possible to attribute conversions without third-party cookies.
+The Attribution Reporting API makes it possible to attribute conversions without third-party cookies.
 If you're using third-party cookies, we encourage you to try out the API: